liuggio/ExcelBundle/README.md

 With PHPExcel you can create: xls, ods, pdf and more,

-you have to know that csv is pretty faster so I encourage you to use the built-in php for csv  http://it.php.net/manual-lookup.php?pattern=csv&lang=en&scope=quickref
+you have to know that csv is pretty faster so I encourage you to use the built-in function for csv  http://it.php.net/manual-lookup.php?pattern=csv&lang=en&scope=quickref

 ## INSTALLATION with COMPOSER